ceylonthemes/business-wp/README.md

 #  Installation

- 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
+ 1. In your wordpress admin panel, go to Appearance -> Themes and click the 'Add New' button.
  2. Type in the-business-wp in the search form and press the 'Enter' key on your keyboard.
  3. Click on the 'Activate' button to use your new theme right away.